A generalization of Kummer theory to Hopf-Galois extensions: Preliminaries

 \begin{teo} \cite[Proposition 4.1]{greitherpareigis} Let $L/K$ be a separable extension and let $\widetilde{L}$ be its normal closure.
 Let $G=\mathrm{Gal}(L/K)$, $G'=\mathrm{Gal}(\widetilde{L}/L)$ and $X=G/G'$.
 Then, the following statements are equivalent: \begin{enumerate} \item There is some Galois extension $M/K$ such that $L\otimes_K M$ is a field that contains $\widetilde{L}$. \item There is some Galois extension $M/K$ such that $L\otimes_K M=\widetilde{L}$. \item There is some normal complement $J$ of $G'$ in $G$. \item There is a regular subgroup $N$ of $\mathrm{Perm}(X)$ normalized by $\lambda(G)$ such that $N\subset\lambda(G)$. \end{enumerate} \end{teo}

 \begin{defi} Let $L/K$ be a separable extension.
-We say that $L/K$ is \textbf{almost classically Galois} if it satisfies some of the equivalent conditions of Theorem \ref{charactalmostclassical}.
-An extension $M/K$ as in \ref{almostclassiccond2} will be called a Galois complement for $L/K$.
+We say that $L/K$ is \textbf{almost classically Galois} if it satisfies the equivalent conditions at Theorem \ref{charactalmostclassical}.
+An extension $M/K$ as in \ref{almostclassiccond2} will be called a Galois complement (or simply a complement) for $L/K$.
 A normal complement for $L/K$ will be a subgroup $J$ of $G$ as in \ref{almostclassiccond3}. \end{defi}

-It follows from Theorem \ref{charactalmostclassical} \ref{almostclassiccond4} and Greither-Pareigis theorem \ref{thm:greitherpareigis} that every almost classically Galois extension is Hopf-Galois.
-Also, every Galois extension is almost classically Galois: In that case, we have that $G'$ is trivial, and hence it has the full Galois group as normal complement.
+It follows from Theorem \ref{charactalmostclassical} \ref{almostclassiccond4} and the Greither-Pareigis theorem \ref{thm:greitherpareigis} that every almost classically Galois extension is Hopf-Galois.
+Also, every Galois extension is almost classically Galois: in that case, we have that $G'$ is trivial, and hence it has the full Galois group as a normal complement.

 \begin{rmk}\normalfont The relationship between the objects involved in the statements of Theorem \ref{charactalmostclassical} is as follows.
 If a subgroup $J$ of $G$ is a normal complement of $G'$, then $N=\lambda(J)$ is as in \ref{almostclassiccond4}.
-However, there might be a subgroup $J$ for which $\lambda(J)$ is as in \ref{almostclassiccond4} but $J$ is not a normal complement of $G'$.
+However, there might be a subgroup $J$ for which $N=\lambda(J)$ is as in \ref{almostclassiccond4} but $J$ is not normal, and then it is not a normal complement of $G'$ (in that case, we only know by the theorem that $G'$ has some normal complement).
 On the other hand, a subgroup $J$ is a normal complement of $G'$ if and only if for $M=L^J$, $M/K$ is a Galois complement for $L/K$. \end{rmk}

 Let $L/K$ be an almost classically Galois extension with normal complement $J$ and Galois complement $M$.
 Then $\widetilde{L}/M$ is a Galois extension with group $J$, and it has the same degree as the extension $L/K$.
 We can define properties of Galois extensions in this setting by means of the extension $\widetilde{L}/M$.